Moving to Glasgow: A Stashbee Moving Guide

 - King Tut's Wah Wah Hut: One of the hottest live music venues in Glasgow, hosting up-and-coming bands and offering house lager and dining options.

 - Metropolitan Cocktail Bar & Restaurant: A gastrobar in the Merchant City area with award-winning cocktails and resident DJs.
-Also has a piano bar for slower-paced drinks.
+It also has a piano bar for slower-paced drinks.

 - Sub Club: The longest-running underground dance club in central Glasgow, established in 1987.
 Offers non-stop dance and music till sunrise.